Chronic Pain: In Depth

 What’s the Bottom Line?

-- There’s no simple answer to this question.
-Although many of the complementary approaches studied for chronic pain have good safety records, that doesn’t mean that they’re risk-free for everyone.
-Your age, health, special circumstances (such as pregnancy), and medicines or supplements that you take may affect the safety of these approaches.
+- Although the mind and body practices studied for chronic pain have good safety records, that doesn’t mean that they’re risk-free for everyone.
+Your health and special circumstances (such as pregnancy) may affect the safety of these approaches.
 If you’re considering natural products, remember that natural doesn’t always mean safe and that some natural products may have side effects or interact with medications.

 What Is Chronic Pain and Why Is It Important?